g-pacheco/MyWebpage/content/myReads.md

 </blockquote>
 </p>
 <blockquote>
 Having said that, what I present below is a list of titles revolving round the two subjects I intend to expertise, namely <i>Evolutionary Biology</i> & <i>Philosophy of Science</i>.
 The books I have already read (at least once) are marked in green, and a short commentary is provided.
-Please notice that this is for my own personal recording, and my impressions on these titles should be taken with care.
+Please acknowledge that this is for my own personal recording, and my impressions on these titles should be taken with care.
 Else, I have decided to list them in a chronological order because I find it revealing to realise how things unfolded historically.
-For instance, Huxley published this book on the evolution of <i>Homo sapiens</i> 8 years before Darwin presented his own work on this subject; or that Wallaced published his book on <i>Natural Selection</i> 20 years after Darwin's famous title had been published.
+For instance, Huxley published his book on the evolution of <i>Homo sapiens</i> 8 years before Darwin presented his own work on this subject; or that Wallaced published his book on <i>Natural Selection</i> 20 years after Darwin's famous title had been published.
 </blockquote>

 {{< /rawhtml >}}